Russ Harvey Consulting - Computer and Internet Services

 Check for updates regularly (most can be checked from within the app).

-Some software will install automatically within the app but if you have to download an update from the vendor's website, that downloaded file needs to be installed.
+Some software will install automatically within the app but if you have to download an update from the vendor's website, that downloaded file needs to be installed and sometimes the app must be restarted.

 Downloading but not installing updates is like buying new batteries for a dead flashlight then leaving the new batteries in the drawer.